vimlet/bundl/README.md

 Copied files won't be parsed nor *"use"* will be used neither, just verbatim copy.

 ## Meta
-[Vimlet meta](https://github.com/vimlet/vimlet-meta) is built in metapack.
+[Vimlet meta](https://github.com/vimlet/vimlet-meta) is built in bundl.

 If *"parse"* option is set to true at input, meta will be applied to file content.